dmgie/dmgie/README.md

-The languages I am usually most comfortable with are Python and R due to their ubiquitous use in Bioinformatics, though I do dip my toes in other languages such as Rust, Lisps (Elisp, Racket etc), Javascript and more.
+The languages I am usually most comfortable with are Python and R due to their ubiquitous use in Bioinformatics, though I do enjoy programming in other languages such as Rust, Lisps (Elisp, Racket etc), Javascript and more.

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=dmgie&layout=compact)]()